 Without strong bones and joints, your German Shepherd is even more prone to developing hip issues.

-Other important nutrients that a growing German Shepherd puppy should have include:
+Other essential nutrients that a growing German Shepherd puppy should have include:

 How Often Should You Feed A German Shepherd Puppy (By Age)